librato/librato-python-web/README.md

 ## Instrumenting using code

-You can't or don't want to auto-instrument your app, you can skip launch-launch and trigger instrumentation using the following code.
+You can't or don't want to auto-instrument your app, you can skip librato-launch and trigger instrumentation using the following code.

 ```
 from librato_python_web.instrumentor import bootstrap